Watch my demo: (37:00)

 The biggest change I made today was updating & retooling the data:

-Cross-posted to notebook.lachlanjc.me
+Cross-posted to notebook.lachlanjc.com

 Sharing links to Congresspeople’s profiles on Twitter, Facebook, etc, I wanted to highlight the gun funding amount before people even open the site.
 But I also wanted the profiles to be shareable on Instagram Stories (for us youths), which requires a vertical format (as seen on the left & right).
 Here’s how I made the social cards service.